 - Let thaw the frozen Korean pancakes at room temperature.
 And microwave until it's warm.

 Serve with Korean dipping sauce.
-And this is the authentic and traditional way of serving the vegetable pancake in Korea.
+And this is the authentic and traditional way of serving vegetable pancakes in Korea.

 But serving with fresh fruits and honey or maple syrup also tastes good.